linkedin/venice/docs/proposals/vip-4.md

 submitting this proposal, it is undetermined whether this work will apply to stream reprocessing jobs.
-In terms of priority, we care mostly about supporting full pushes from offline grids, and it may be fine to leave stream reprocessing out of scope, although depending on the design details we choose, we may be able to support stream reprocessing "for free" as well.
+In terms of priority, we care mostly about supporting full pushes from offline grids, and it may be fine to leave stream reprocessing out of scope, although depending on the design details we choose, we may be able to support stream reprocessing "for free" as well (i.e. if the hooks are executed in the controller).
+Incremental Push is out of scope of this proposal.

 The goal is for lifecycle hooks to achieve the following use cases: